0x1args/HauteCouture/src/Shared/README.md

 #### Authorization

-Provides the components required for authorization across the system, centered on `ICurrentUserSession` — the current authenticated user's context (user, tenant, roles, session, IP, user agent), available anywhere it's needed.
+Provides the components required for authorization across the system, centered on `ICurrentUserSession` the current authenticated user's context (user, tenant, roles, session, IP, user agent), available anywhere it's needed.
 It also defines the platform's shared `UserRole` enumeration.
-The package is intentionally agnostic of the authentication provider — the hosting application is responsible for constructing the session from its own auth mechanism (currently Keycloak) and registering it via `AddUserSessions`.
+The package is intentionally agnostic of the authentication provider, the hosting application is responsible for constructing the session from its own auth mechanism (currently Keycloak) and registering it via `AddUserSessions`.

 **Reference documentation:** https://github.com/0x1args/HauteCouture/blob/main/src/Shared/Common/Authorization/README.md